jonatan-kazmierczak/articles/near-future.md

 ## Short answer
 - Death of many people caused by epidemics, famine, violence
 - Time of great tribulation and distress
-- Eternal life without pain for righteous people, eternal punishment for wicked ones
+- Eternal life without pain and sicknesses for righteous people, eternal punishment for wicked ones

 ## Explanation